Skip to main content

 The program includes all hybrid and Gold Open Access journals.

-The program is intended for corresponding authors affiliated with institutions participating in the IOP consortium.
-In 2025 the program includes hybrid and fully open access IOP journals and all types of publications.
-The program allows for an unlimited number of articles accepted for publication in the current year to be published under a CC-BY licence without charge.
+The program is available to corresponding authors affiliated with institutions participating in the IOP consortium.
+It covers all hybrid and fully open-access IOP journals and all publication types, allowing an unlimited number of articles accepted in the current year to be published free of charge under the CC BY license.

 0